axiom-data-science/portal-docs/overview.rst

 Customize Data in the Map
 *************************

-Once you have found a layer through the data catalog, you can view and interact with the data in a number of ways.
+You can view and interact with the data in a number of ways.
 As with other interactive maps, you can pan and zoom to adjust the view to your area of interest.
 Additionally, you can click on a data point of interest to open a chart that summarizes the data.
 A time slider at the bottom of the map can be used to move back and forth through time for timeseries data.
 More information about these features is provided below.

 Filter Data
 ===========